-Attorneys: Ohio State needs to reveal who knew about abuse
+Ohio State needs to reveal who knew about abuse, attorneys say

 Ohio State President Michael Drake said last week there was a “consistent institutional failure” at the school.
 He also apologized and commended victims for their courage.

 But Drake also tried to distance Ohio State from what happened more than two decades ago.
-“This is not the university of today,” he said.

 On Monday, he said in an emailed statement that the university has added multiple safeguards against sexual assault over the past 20 years, including mandatory reporting and training.